25 Best Things to Do in Rosemary Beach, Florida

 For those who enjoy the sport, golfing is the perfect vacation activity.

-There are not just one but three great golf clubs around Rosemary Beach:
+However, there are multiple golf clubs around Rosemary Beach:

 George’s is in Alys Beach and serves up delicious coastal cuisine with a global flair.